Classes in Starfall

 Class Features

 This section presents all the abilities the class grants your character.
 An ability gained at a higher level lists the required level next to the ability’s name.
-All classes include the class features detailed below, and each class also gets special class features specific to it.
+All classes include the features detailed below, and each class also has special features specific to it.
 Many class features require you to choose between options.
 Unless the specific ability states otherwise, such decisions can’t be changed without retraining.

 Class Feats